fillipejs/coding-infra/README.md

 This repo has the single purpouse of archiving files and scripts that I use and develop daily feel free to collaborate

-  . docker-registry: registry related files
+  . gcp: Google Cloud Plataform related scripts and files